mobxjs/mobx-react-lite/README.md

 As for the options, the following are available:

--   `useForceUpdate`: pass a custom hook that should make a component re-render (or not) when changes are detected.
+-   `useForceUpdate`: optional custom hook that should make a component re-render (or not) when changes are detected.

 ```tsx
 import { memo } from "react"